Leveraging VLM-Based Pipelines to Annotate 3D Objects: Type Annotation

 Our first task is to infer the type of each Objaverse object in a zero-shot, open-vocabulary setting.
-The task is compelling because only $\sim 5\% $ of Objaverse is accompanied by category labels.
-Being able to predict them without training would help shed light on the rest of the dataset.
+The task is compelling because only $\sim 5\% $ of Objaverse is accompanied by verified category labels.
+Being able to predict them would help shed light on the rest of the dataset.
 We also expect asking for the type of an object to be a language-amenable query, and hence a basic test for VLMs.

-Despite how simple a task this initially appears, the challenge of captioning a 3D object is evident from Fig~\ref{fig:headline}-A. Recent work (CAP3D \cite{luo2023scalable}) to produce captions for Objaverse relies on GPT4 \cite{openai2023gpt4} to summarize annotations across multiple views of an object.
-This can produce deeply flawed summaries.
-The LLM propagates hallucinations or confusions when there's contrasting captions among views.
-Despite being instructed that it is given captions of the same object, the LLM tries to preserve details across views rather than reconcile them (see Fig~\ref{fig:headline}-B).
+Despite how simple a task this initially appears, the challenge of captioning a 3D object is evident from Fig~\ref{fig:headline}-A. The current SoTA for 3D captioning (CAP3D) relies on GPT4 to summarize annotations across multiple views of an object.
+This can produce deeply flawed summaries---the LLM propagates hallucinations or confusions when there's contrasting details across views (see Fig~\ref{fig:headline}-B1).
+Though it is explicitly instructed that it is given captions of one object, the LLM can interpret them as multiple co-occurring objects.
+It lacks the visual context to reconcile contradictions.

-To address this, we propose an alternative method of aggregating multi-view or multi-query annotations (see Fig~\ref{fig:headline}-C).
-We describe the method in Sec~\ref{sec:aggregation}.
-We compare semantic descriptions from baseline sources with annotations produced by our method in Sec \ref{sec:quantitative_type_evaluation}.
-Finally, we unpack the performance of our aggregation relative to individual views or queries in Sec~\ref{sec:why_aggregate}.
+To address this, we propose an alternative method of aggregating multi-view or multi-query annotations (Fig~\ref{fig:headline}-B2).
+We describe the algorithm in Section~\ref{sec:aggregation}.
+We compare baseline sources with captions and type annotations produced by our method in Section~\ref{sec:quantitative_type_evaluation}.
+We then present a measure of hallucination (Section~\ref{sec:measure_of_hallucination}) to show our method is reliable where CAP3D is not.
+Finally, we unpack the performance of our aggregation and show how it scales in Section~\ref{sec:why_aggregate}.